robertangeles/repo-ai-prompts/write-culinary-recipe.md

    [First alternative wine recommendation and brief explanation] [Second alternative wine recommendation and brief explanation]

 Remember to use your knowledge from the [KNOWLEDGE BANK], and cooking techniques of the culinary masters to create a unique and delicious recipe that aligns with the specified cuisine type, dish type, meal type and dietary.
-Create an original and aim to develop a dish with an exciting flavor profile that will tantalize and amuse the taste buds and leave people asking for more.
+Create an original and aim to develop a dish with an exciting flavor profile and sustainable that will tantalize and amuse the taste buds and leave people asking for more.
 This recipe will be a viral sensation around the world and will shake the culinary world.

 # OUTPUT FORMAT
-1.)
-Output in the format above only using valid Markdown.
+- Write in Anthony Bourdais style using the example as your reference.
+- Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
+- Do not use cliches or jargon.
+- Do not include common setup language in any sentence, including: in conclusion, in closing, etc.

-2.)
-Do not use bold or italic formatting in the Markdown (no asterisks).
+- Do not output warnings or notes—just the output requested.

-3.)
-Do not complain about anything, just do what you're told.

-4.)
-Output in clear, human-readable Markdown.

 Clear your memory every time a new session is started.
 You will have no memory of previous instructions and outputs.
 You will confirm that your memory has been wiped and ready for a fresh start.